amr-abdelhamid/refbook/manuscript/main.md

 #### Files not touched for so long

-Search for files that has never changed since a while.
-"There are many reasons code may be stable:
+One easy and very effective technique is to search for files that has never changed since a while.
+These are three main reasons why code files did not change for so long [5]:

-* it’s just right,
+* it’s just right
-* it’s just dead,
+* it’s just dead
 * it’s just too scary

-but unless you investigate you’ll never know."
-[5]
+Of course, this requires that you investigate and check whether the code is dead or not.
+This may take some time, but unless you investigate you’ll never know.

 #### Dynamic program analysis

-Runtime monitoring and dynamic program analysis may be used to rule out parts of the code which are **not** dead code.
+Runtime monitoring or dynamic program analysis may be used to rule out parts of the code which are **not** dead code.
 This effectively reduces the amount of code to be inspected.

 The idea is the same as measuring test coverage.
 In test coverage, tools help you pinpoint lines of code which are *not covered by any test*.
-In dynamic program coverage, tools help you pinpoint lines of code which are *never run by users*, either because the features themselves are never used, so you may remove them altogether from your product, or the code is just dead.
+In dynamic program coverage, tools help you pinpoint lines of code which are *never run by users*, either because the code is dead or because the features themselves are never used.

 ---

 Removing dead code is a quick win by all means.
 It doesn't take time and gives a big relief for the team.
 In my experience, teams take no more than 2-3 days removing crap and end up with this feeling of achievement!
-On average, in this small period of time, teams manage to remove 4% to 7% (and sometimes 10%) of dead code [2].
+On average, in this small period of time, teams manage to remove 4% to 7% (and in one case 10%) of the total lines of code [2].

 ## Removing code duplicates